andlas98/ao-website/README.md

 # Andlas98 Portfolio Site (version 2.0)

 ## Purpose
 The last website I made to showcase my programming portfolio was created as a college project.
-I wanted something minimalist, dark in tone, and this was the final result!
+I wanted a do-over, a minimalist and dark in tone doover, and this was the final result!
+Updates will come as I make more projects!

 ## Tools Used: